breuerfelix/breuerfelix.github.io/README.md

 - resolve all todos in the code
 - maybe add a gap after every 5 posts
 - lightmode for syntax highlighting

+- make a "spoiler" / hint and add the chat gpt prompt